ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 ```
 </span>

-### Step 8: Access KServe Modelmesh Serving from your local machine
+## Access KServe Modelmesh Serving from your local machine
-KServe ModelMesh Serving currently provides a gRPC API on port `8033`.
+KServe ModelMesh Serving currently provides a gRPC API using a ClusterIP service on port `8033`, which is on the internal network of the Kubernetes cluster.

+### Step 8: Check the Kubernetes service for ModelMesh Serving

 <span style="font-size:x-small">